BlueBorne Vulnerabilities Impact Over 5 Billion Bluetooth-Enabled Devices - Slashdot

 My lettuce is wilting!
 (Score:2)

-I am shocked, shocked I tell you (Score:2)
+I am shocked, shocked I tell you (Score:2, Funny)

 And there is no truth to the ability of the new iPhone X to use your face to allow the feds to unlock your phone and turn on bluetooth without telling you.